 - Mercado San Ildefonso (a young hipster-oriented mercado with food stalls

 Mercado de San Anton

 After you’ve stuffed yourself with some tasty Spanish tapas, just walk around!!
-I love just walking without an aim and checking out some neighborhoods and the local life.
-My favorite areas are Malasaña and La Latina.
+I love just walking without an aim and checking out some neighbourhoods and local life.
+My favourite areas are Lavapies and La Latina.